lwjglgamedev/vulkanbook/bookcontents/chapter-16/chapter-16.md

     }
 ```

-The results will be exactly the same as in chapter 14, but now we have the basis of a bindless pipeline.
+The results will be exactly the same as in chapter 14, but now we have the basis of a bind-less pipeline.

 <img src="../chapter-14/screen-shot.gif" title="" alt="Screen Shot" data-align="center">